Does Longevity Insurance Make Sense?

-I like the concept at first pass: Buy a Deferred Fixed Income Annuity that would kick in if (once?) you reach a certain age.
+The case for buying Longevity insurance (also known as a Deferred Fixed Income Annuity) that would kick in if you live longer than a certain age.

 For example, you could plan on your retirement plan fully funding your retirement years to the age of 85.

-You could buy a deferred fixed income annuity that would kick in on your 85th year to start to supplement your costs, thus buffering the need to live fully off retirement assets.
+You could buy a Longevity insurance that would kick in on your 85th year to start to supplement your costs, thus buffering the need to live fully off retirement assets.

 This may be a flexible strategy for someone who is anxious about outliving their assets.